EzeBernardine/100daysofcode/100daysR2_7-8-19/SVG.js/README.md

     * It takes a series of comma-separated numbers as its argument.
 3. **stroke-dashoffset**
     * specifies where to start a dasharray on a line.
+      * Vales: numeric value or percentage (em or px is not required) Percentage is relative to the percent of the current viewport.

 4. **stroke-linecap**
     * values
       * butt